princomp/princomp.github.io/source/lectures/oop/abstract.md

 - We want to implement a class for students, and one for employees.
 - We realize that those class overlap heavily: they both need properties for an id, a name, an emergency phone number, an address, etc., identical methods to e.g., implement an automated alert system, etc.
 - However, they do not overlap perfectly: for example, students will have a major but employees won't, and employee will have an hourly wage but students won't.
-Also, some checks will be different: while both students and employees will have an id, the former will always start with the letter 'S', and the latter with the letter 'E'.
+Also, some checks will be different: while both students and employees will have an id, the former will always have to start with the letter 'S', but the latter won't have any requirement.
 - So we really do need two different classes, but would like for them both to inherit a "Person" class that implements all the overlapping properties, attributes and methods.
 - **But** we **do not** want persons "objects" to be created: a "person" in isolation does not make sense in our model, we only want to implement students or employees, not "persons".